Integralist/integralist.co.uk/content/posts/designing-for-simplicity.md

 We've used this particular framework on quite a few projects over the past year and a half; such as the Scottish Referendum, the local and general elections, an upcoming redesign of BBC Newsbeat as well as the World Service Kaleidoscope project (dynamic serving of image based content to devices with poor support for non-latin fonts).

+> [!NOTE]
-> Note: I'd like to give a shout out to [Robert Kenny](https://twitter.com/kenturamon) (formerly of BBC, and now working at the Guardian) as the original inspiration and developer for the Alephant framework.
+> I'd like to give a shout out to [Robert Kenny](https://twitter.com/kenturamon) (formerly of BBC, and now working at the Guardian) as the original inspiration and developer for the Alephant framework.
 Although it has changed quite significantly since its inception, it was his solid work that helped to support some very important and high traffic events.

 The pattern is effectively a "broker" (i.e. mediator) and a "renderer".
 With this pattern, user requests are routed through to the relevant broker, who then decides where the request(s) should be directed.
 On the other end of the design are a bunch of "renderer" services, and their role changes depending on the type of model we use: push or pull.